 - Hang out in Hanalei Town: This soul-surfing town is full of cute shops and restaurants.
 Put your little one in the pram and walk around, grab a bit to eat, or browse the boutique shops.

 - Take a train ride at Kilohana Plantation: The 40-minute conductor-narrated train ride through 105 acres of a former sugar cane plantation is fun for adults and children.
 On the train, you will learn about the history of the estate and various types of produce grown on the land.
 The parade will stop along the ride so you can have a chance to feed the wild pigs, goats, and sheep.

 - See Wailua Falls: Kauai’s most famous waterfall.
 Easily accessible, you can practically drive up to this 85-foot waterfall, making it a popular tourist spot.
 It is also the backdrop to the opening sequence of the TV show Fantasy Island.

 Best Area to Stay on Kaui for Families

 - The “central” East Shore is best for families looking for an affordable option and a convenient central base to explore the island.
-Sometimes the east side is referred to as the Royal Coconut Coast, and not just because of the vast coconut grooves that cover much of the landscape.
+Sometimes the east side is referred to as the Royal Coconut Coast, not just because of the vast coconut grooves covering much of the landscape.
 But because this region was sacred to the royalty of the Hawaiian kingdom.
-The east side is the center of activity and significant area of commerce on Kauai.
-Here you will find towns of Kapaa, Lihue, and Wailua.
+The east side is the center of activity and a significant area of commerce on Kauai.
+Here you will find the towns of Kapaa, Lihue, and Wailua.
 Unlike the north, you won’t have the stunning view or the beaches of the south.
 Most of the beaches on the east side are not swimmable because of the reefs.
 An option would be to stay at a hotel with a fantastic kid-friendly pool, such as the Waipouli Beach Resort.